-- Guaranteed coverage for children under 19 regardless of health status. - Expanded coverage for young adults on parent's or guardian's plan up to age 26. - Creation of a temporary state-based, high-risk coverage program for people who have been turned down for private individual coverage because of their health status - Prohibition of coverage cancellation or rescission except for fraud or intentional misrepresentation. - No lifetime benefit limits and phased elimination of most annual benefit limits.
+- Guaranteed coverage for children under 19 regardless of health status. - Expanded coverage for young adults on parent's or guardian's plan up to age 26. - Creation of a temporary state-based, high-risk coverage program for people who have been turned down for private individual coverage because of their health status. - Prohibition of coverage cancellation or rescission (cancellation with retroactive effect) except for fraud or intentional misrepresentation. - No lifetime benefit limits and phased elimination of most annual benefit limits.